chkhd/bash-prompt/README.md

 ![Screenshot](screenshot.png)

-A simple and beautiful bash prompt that also prints some venv, git, aws, and k8s information, without any other bells and whistles.
+A simple and beautiful bash prompt that also prints command execution time, venv, git, aws, and k8s information.

 - Shows if a git fetch has not been run for 15 minutes with `☇` character
 - Summarizes git status with single letters